 If you haven’t seen my last post about how I originally made my headboard for $20, you will want to check that out before this post.
 My Bedroom Makeover ends today and I am so excited to show you all what I did as a whole.

-I wanted to show you how I updated my $20 DIY headboard and how did it for free!
+I wanted to show you how I updated my $20 DIY upholstered headboard and how did it for free!

-For me, I had one of these heavy canvas drops* that are used for masking the floor when painting the walls or ceiling.
+I am all about using things that you have around the house to try and accomplish the look you desire.
+For me, I had one of these heavy canvas drops that are used for masking the floor when painting the walls or ceiling.

-I decided that I could use this canvas* as the fabric on my headboard to achieve the striped pattern I wanted.Ever since I flipped my yard sale find Cane Arm Chair I have be obsessed with stripes!
+I decided that I could use this canvas as the fabric on my DIY fabric headboard to achieve the striped pattern I wanted.
+Ever since I flipped my yard sale find Cane Arm Chair I have been obsessed with stripes!
+With a little creativity and some supplies like painter’s tape, spray adhesive, & chalk paint I was able to create my beautiful new patterned headboard for FREE!

-The Official Supply List: (If you don’t have one of these supplies see my links to the appropriate product, for your convenience)
+(If you don’t have one of these supplies see my links to the appropriate product, for your convenience)

 - Painter’s Tape*